fbpx

 Josiah Muriuki also received a social impact seed fund award this year to continue his mentorship activities in Kenya through BetterMentor.

-In addition to the activities he conducts to mentor peers and other young leaders, he also continues to give back to his family.
-Earlier this year, he was able to help build his parents a new home.
 He hopes that as he continues to find success, he can share his knowledge and support with family and community members who supported him throughout his early years.

 Login